How to get rid of brain fog

 - Diet: Incorporate brain-supporting foods rich in antioxidants, omega 3 fatty acids and vitamins.
 A balanced carbohydrate intake is essential for a steady supply of glucose to the brain.
 Read more on how your diet can help fuel your memory, focus and concentration, and help overcome brain fog.
 You may also be interested in 'Foods to help boost energy and reduce stress' and foods that lower cortisol.
 Explore the worst foods for memory and brain fog.

 - Supplements: Omega 3 supplements, B vitamins and adaptogens like ashwagandha may help alleviate brain fog.
 You may be interested in our Brain Health Bundle, including our Vegan Omega 3 and Brain Fuel®, an advanced nootropic formula of B-Vitamins and clinically proven ingredients, including BacoMind®, Phosphatidylserine and Ginkgo to improve your memory, focus and cognitive performance.
+A study of customers taking Brain Fuel® daily for 3 months showed they enjoyed:

 - Lifestyle changes: Prioritise quality sleep, engage in regular physical activity and practice stress management techniques like meditation or yoga.
 Discover 'Foods and vitamins to help relieve anxiety'.